josmar-crwdstffng/angular/aio/content/guide/http.md

 #### Custom request expectations

-If matching by URL isn't sufficient, it's possible to implement your own matching function.
+If matching by URL is not sufficient, it is possible to implement your own matching function.
 For example, you could look for an outgoing request that has an authorization header:

 <code-example path="http/src/testing/http-client.spec.ts" region="predicate"></code-example>